Bdoggy0range/Jarvis/README.md

 * This is a prototype/demo; it's not secure or production-ready.
 * Extend it with your own personalities or integrate APIs for more functionality!
 * OBS is currently broken will fix
+* Can be ran simply with `jarvis start` if the batch file path inside the code is changed to the path of main.py and added to enviornment variables

 ---